TIBCOSoftware/snappydata/docs/concepts/tables/partitioned_tables.md

 This procedure initiates rebalancing of buckets across the entire SnappyData cluster for all partitioned tables.

-###Managing Replication Failures
+### Managing Replication Failures
 SnappyData uses multiple failure detection algorithms to detect replication problems quickly.
 SnappyData replication design focuses on consistency, and does not allow suspect members or network-partitioned members to operate in isolation.

+#### Configuring suspect-member Alerts

+When any member of the distributed system fails, it is important for other services to detect the loss quickly and transition application clients to other members.
+Any peer or server in the cluster can detect a problem with another member of the cluster, which initiates "SUSPECT" processing with the membership coordinator.
+The membership coordinator then determines whether the suspect member should remain in the distributed system or should be removed.

+Use the `ack-wait-threshold` property to configure how long a SnappyData peer or server waits to receive an acknowledgment from other members that are replicating a table's data.
+The default value is 15 seconds; you specify a value from 0 to 2147483647 seconds.
+After this period, the replicating peer sends a severe alert warning to other members in the distributed system, raising a "suspect_member" alert in the cluster.

+To configure how long the cluster waits for this alert to be acknowledged, set the `ack-severe-alert-threshold` property.
+The default value is zero, which disables the property.

+#### How Replication Failure Occurs

+Failures during replication can occur in the following ways:

+-   A replica fails before sending an acknowledgment.

+    The most common failure occurs when a member process is terminated during replication.
+When this occurs, the TCP connection from all members is terminated, and the membership view is updated quickly to reflect the change.
+The member who initiated replication continues replicating to other members.

+    If instead of terminating, the process stays alive (but fails to respond) the initiating member waits for a period of time and then raises an alert with the distributed system membership coordinator.
+The membership coordinator evaluates the health of the suspect member based on heartbeats and health reports from other members in the distributed system.
+The coordinator may decide to evict the member from the distributed system, in which case it communicates this change in the membership view to all members.
+At this point, the member that initiated replication proceeds and completes replication using available peers and servers.
+In addition, clients connected to this member are automatically re-routed to other members.

+-   An "Owning" member fails.

+    If the designated owner of data for a certain key fails, the system automatically chooses another replica to become the owner for the key range that the failed member managed.
+The updating thread is blocked while this transfer takes place.
+If at least one replica is available, the operations always succeeds from the application's viewpoint.

-###Creating Partitioned Tables
+### Creating Partitioned Tables
-You [create a partitioned table](/programming_guide#markdown_link_row_and_column_tables) on a set of servers identified by named server groups (or on the default server group if you do not specify a named server group).
+You [create a partitioned table](../../pgm_guide/tables_in_snappydata.md) on a set of servers identified by named server groups (or on the default server group if you do not specify a named server group).
 Clauses in the CREATE TABLE statement determine how table data is partitioned, colocated, and replicated across the server group.